Home - Salad - Classic Nicoise Salad with Vinaigrette

 • Tip: Lightly dressing each salad component as it’s layered onto the platter is the key — you want to avoid drenching it in the vinaigrette.

-• Seafood: Instead of using canned tuna, make the salad into a seafood dinner with grilled salmon or fresh tuna fillets.
+• Seafood: Instead of using canned tuna, make the salad into a seafood dinner using grilled salmon or fresh tuna fillets.

 Nutrition